The payout ratio is a vital financial metric used to assess how much of a company’s earnings are distributed to shareholders as dividends.

 Sustainability and Risks of Payout Ratios

 Payout ratios are pivotal in assessing whether a company’s dividend policy is sustainable.
-They offer a window into the financial health of a company and its capacity to maintain or grow dividends over time.
+They offer a window into a company’s financial health and capacity to maintain or grow dividends over time.

 Identifying Sustainable Dividend Policies